A lot of times if you’ve been doing something for a while, you tend to take things for granted.

-Fund Families.
-Buying direct through a fund company – sometimes referred to as a “fund family” – is often less expensive than buying through a discount brokerage firm.
-That's because within the fund family there are typically no transaction costs.
+Fund Families: Buying directly through a fund company – sometimes referred to as a “fund family” – is often less expensive than buying through a discount brokerage firm.
+That’s because within the fund family, there are typically no transaction costs.

 Actively managed funds are typically mutual funds.
-They tend trade a lot more than index funds, and have higher investment expenses.
+They tend to trade a lot more than index funds and have higher investment expenses.
 For this reason, index funds often outperform actively managed funds, and are probably the better choice for most investors.

-Load Fees.
-You should also be aware that funds sometimes charge what are known as “load fees”.
-These are one time fees that are built into the fund, and they generally range between 1% and 3% of the value of the fund you’re purchasing.
-They can be charged upfront (known as front end loads) or upon sale (backend loads), and sometimes both on some funds.
+Load Fees: You should also be aware that funds sometimes charge what is known as “load fees”.
+These are one-time fees that are built into the fund, and they generally range between 1% and 3% of the value of the fund you’re purchasing.
+They can be charged upfront (known as front-end loads) or upon sale (backend loads), and sometimes both on some funds.

 If you want to invest in the stock market, but you aren’t comfortable doing it with individual stocks, or if you are unsure as to which mutual funds or ETFs to buy, you have one more option.
 A group of online, automated investment platforms have developed in recent years, commonly known as robo advisors.

-These are investment platforms that will manage your investment portfolio for you, and do so for a lot less than the 1% to 2% annual fees that human investment advisors charge.
-You set your allocation with the robo advisor – which they take care of for you – then your money is automatically managed and invested by the platform.
-You're only responsibility is to fund your account.
+These are investment platforms that will manage your investment portfolio for you and do so for a lot less than the 1% to 2% annual fees that human investment advisors charge.
+You set your allocation with the robo advisor – which takes care of it for you – and then your money is automatically managed and invested by the platform.
+You’re only responsibility is to fund your account.

-There are now dozens of robo advisors available, but one of the most popular – and well-regarded – is Betterment.
-They will provide professional management for your investments, for a fee of between 0.15% to 0.35% per year.
-See my full review of Betterment for more details.
+There are now dozens of robo advisors available, but one of the most popular – and well-regarded – is a full review of Betterment for more details.

 The Mechanics of Buying Stocks With a Broker